JeremySBrown/EFCore/README.md

 ## CRUD Time!
 To explore how to create, read, update and delete our entities let's start with creating a repository class that implements the `IChoreRepository` interface.

 Add a new class to the `ChoreApp.DataStore` project named `ChoreAppRepository.cs`.
 In addition to implementing `IChoreRepository` add a default constructor that takes a `ChoreAppDbContext` parameter.
-Should look like the follow.
+Should look like the following.

 ```c#
     public class ChoreAppRepository : IChoreRepository